MicrosoftDocs/azure-devops-docs/docs/pipelines/process/repository-resource.md

 You can also set a repository to only be used on specific YAML pipelines.
 Restricting a repository to specific pipelines prevents an unauthorized YAML pipeline in your project from using your repository.
 This setting only applies to YAML pipelines.

 > [!IMPORTANT]
 > Access to all pipelines is turned *off* for [protected resources](../security/resources.md#protected-resources) by default.
 To grant access to all pipelines, enter a check in the security box next to "Grant access permission to all pipelines" for the resource.
 You can do so when you're creating or editing a resource.
-You'll need to be a repository administrator to have this option available.
+You'll need to have the repository **Administrator** role to have this option available.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```) and choose your project.